hamsternipples/nosedocs/gnomis-thoughtlog.md

 just like david, I prefer to play a more econ game too, but if they all-in early on, I have to adjust to their play style -- and as far as I can tell, they've been all-in since 2016.

+if they *really* wanted to change, they wouldn't need to lie (or have anyone else lie for them) about their behaviour[^6]. maybe the plants *do* care...

 [1]: in fact (I didn't realise) the explanation of my thought process is actually a demonstration of "pivoting" from an awareness of unwanted toward wanted -- so it's probably good. anyway..

 [2]: in spain this was the whole, I'll buy you a drink (or two), and then I'll invite you to a line (or two) of coke, each time the inviter invites, it's like it creates some sort of debt, culminating at the end of the night when the superstar for the night is the one who pays for the hookers at the end (cause it's pretty hard to counter invite with another set of hookers. after hookers it's pretty much off to bed).